 One locally listed heritage item, Railway Bridge North (also known as Wellers Road Overbridge), is located within the 600 m buffer from extraction that could be susceptible to far-field or valley related movements.
 In addition, a locally listed heritage item, Picton Weir, and the State and locally listed heritage item, Bargo Railway Viaduct, are located outside the 600 m buffer but could also be susceptible to far-field or valley related movements.

-TAH-HSEC-00360 Number: Status: Released Effective: Wednesday, January 18, 2023
+Number: TAH-HSEC-00360 Status: Released Effective: Friday, February 7, 2025 Page 104 of 147